 Problems began when some ISPs decided that they should charge extra for websites that want to provide a smoother experience to their subscribers.
 These charges are then passed on to the end-users by the websites.
 Then there are free websites who may not be able to pay to the ISPs and therefore will be slower on the Internet.

 Another important example is that a well-established e-commerce store will pay the ISP and will load faster while another e-commerce store that sells less may not be able to load that fast.
 That would create a bias towards the store which loads faster and thereby luring off the customers of the average speed store.

 There have been cases where the ISPs were deliberately slowing up data from popular websites to extract money from those sites.
 Netflix, for example, is a video streaming site.
 And it pays a good amount of money to different ISPs so that users can watch the videos without interruptions due to buffering, etc.

-Prior to this year’s debate, there was a lawsuit on Comcast that it was slowing down Netflix to promote its own paid videos.
+Before this year’s debate, there was a lawsuit on Comcast that it was slowing down Netflix to promote its own paid videos.
 Since local videos on cable are faster than the one streaming from the Internet, most people would browse Comcast’s own library to rent a video rather than checking into Netflix or similar sites.

 According to Tech Radar,

 “ISPs are receiving money from their subscribers to access the internet, including Netflix.
 Now they’re receiving money from Netflix to access those same customers.”